 55. FASHION MODEL

-A model who is represented by an agency w specializes in fashion modeling.
+- A model who is represented by an agency who specialises in fashion modelling.

-Models that work with the fashion industry.
-They may show-up in fashion editorials, fashion advertising, catalogs or TV commercials, or may do showroom or fit modeling.
+- Models that work with the fashion industry.
+They may show up in fashion editorials, fashion advertising, catalogues or TV commercials, or may do showroom or fit modelling.

-Short for “editorial fashion model”, which many people consider “real fashion models”.
-These are the highly specialized models who appear in high-end fashion editorials and campaigns, and normally meet the stringent height, stats and appearance specifications that people associate with a model
+- Short for “editorial fashion model”, which many people consider “real fashion models”.
+These are the highly specialised models who appear in high-end fashion editorials and campaigns, and normally meet the stringent height, stats and appearance specifications that people associate with a model

 These are shows that give buyers and magazine editors a chance to see what designers will be offering in upcoming seasons, so they present clothing right to a season several months in advance.
 “Spring”, for instance, is normally presented in September or October.